fschuhi/digital-garden-rob-burbea-publish/Index/Ontology.md

 [[Meaningfulness]] | 1 | <span class="counts"><a data-href="Questioning Awakening" class="internal-link">Questioning Awakening</a> (1)</span>
 [[Metaphysics]] | 1 | <span class="counts"><a data-href="Questioning Awakening" class="internal-link">Questioning Awakening</a> (1)</span>

+### Quotes
+**<a data-href="Questioning Awakening" class="internal-link">Questioning Awakening</a>**
+<span class="counts"><a data-href="2014 November Solitary - Questioning Awakening" class="internal-link">2014 November Solitary - Questioning Awakening</a></span>
+> It's impossible to get away from that.
+You can _think_ you're away from it, you can _assume_ you're away from it.
+It's impossible to get away from ontology, epistemology,cosmology - metaphysics.
+And always we have to assume something.
+There is always an assumption that ends up being actually unprovable - always. &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="Questioning Awakening > There is always an assumption about metaphysics" data-href="Questioning Awakening#There is always an assumption about metaphysics" class="internal-link">There is always an assumption about metaphysics</a>_</span>